Pabloo22/tabular_rl/README.md

 There are three main types of objects:
 - `TabEnv`: This is the tabular environment in which the agent will interact.
 It uses the OpenAI Gym interface.
 For an environment to be considered tabular, it must have a finite number of states and actions.
 Actions and states are represented as integers from 0 to `n_actions ` - 1 and `n_states` - 1 respectively.
-However, we created the concept of "observation" which can be used to represent the state in a more meaningful way.
+However, we use the concept of "observation" which makes reference to a more meaningful state representation.
 For example, in the `CarRental` environment, the observation is a tuple of the number of cars in each location.
 - `Agent`: This is the agent that will interact with the environment.
 Every agent is a `Callable` and returns an action for a given observation.
 Some agents (`RLAgents`) have a `train` method that allows them to learn from the environment.